pingcap/docs-cn/privilege-management.md

 ### LOAD DATA

 Requires the `INSERT` privilege for the table.
+When you use `REPLACE INTO`, the `DELETE` privilege is also required.

 ### TRUNCATE TABLE